UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 This is because the file in which we are running the current code is located in a different folder than the data.
 The `data` is specifying a folder in our current directory (folder).
-We need to specify the path to the `csv` file through the subfile.
+We need to specify the path to the `csv` file through the subdirectory.

 <center>